andreasp1994/WAD-EHealth/README.md

 Below there are details about the data populated.

 Here is a list of the users created:
-Username		Email			Password
+Username: jill
+Email: jill@jill.com
-jill			jill@jill.com	jill
+Password: jill

+Username: bob
+Email: bob@bob.com
-bob				bob@bob.com		bob
+Password: bob

+Username: joe
+Email: joe@joe.com
-joe				joe@joe.com		joe
+Password: joe

 Jill:
 Jill has one category called 'Flu' which is shared and contains two pages.